Pawandeep16/DailyBlog/Readme.md

 **Date : 19-April-2022**

 ## Presentation Of all the topics
-Today Me and Vishal gave presentation to all my mates in which about the building Structure of Frappe and Erpnext and the Functionality of all the files and folder and their meaning and also procide some demo about the code and the generation of files,, .
+Today Me and Vishal gave presentation to all my mates in which about the building Structure of Frappe and ERPGuru and the Functionality of all the files and folder and their meaning and also procide some demo about the code and the generation of files,, .
 Currently I am working on web form validations in order to procide a clean form for the user so that we got proper information and make clg's own form instead of using google forms.